ggarg/week6/README.md

 * `rake db:seed`
 * `rails server`

-Then:
+## 30-Minute Challenge

 * Navigate your browser so that you can see the list of products.
 * Try clicking on an item's photo or title, to go to the product's details page.
 * Try editing an item's information.
 * Try deleting an item.

-You can `rake db:seed` whenever you want to perform a "factory reset" on the product catalog again.
+HINT: You can `rake db:seed` whenever you want to perform a "factory reset" on the product catalog again.

-## 30-Minute Challenge

 Be ready to answer the following questions: